-The Fund's financial assets at amortized cost, including dividends and interest receivable, subscriptions receivable and expense reimbursement receivable, are subject to expected credit loss model for determining impairment per IFRS 9, Financial Instruments ("IFRS 9").
+The Fund's financial assets at amortized cost, including dividends and interest receivable, and subscriptions receivable, are subject to expected credit loss model for determining impairment per IFRS 9, Financial Instruments ("IFRS 9").
 The Fund applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which requires the use of the lifetime expected credit loss provision for all other assets.
-Impairment losses on financial assets at amortized cost, if any, are recognized in the Statements of Comprehensive (Loss) Income.
+Impairment losses on financial assets at amortized cost, if any, are recognized in the Statements of Comprehensive Income (Loss).